-The Department of Biology offers a degree in environmental science, as well as minors in environmental science and sustainability.
-The environmental science major and minor include applied studies of biological and environmental systems, while the sustainability minor is an interdisciplinary program requiring coursework throughout all four university colleges to create synthesis between the social, scientific, economic and expressive aspects of global environmental issues.
+The Department of Biology offers a degree in environmental studies, as well as minors in environmental studies and sustainability.
+The environmental studies major and minor include public policy, natural sciences, communication, humanity and geography, and environmental systems, while the sustainability minor is an interdisciplinary program requiring coursework throughout all four university colleges to create synthesis between the social, scientific, economic and expressive aspects of global environmental issues.
 The courses associated with these programs span 10 academic departments, indicating a broad focus on sustainability and environmental issues throughout the University curriculum.

 The University of Tampa has a Beta Beta Beta chapter of this national collegiate honor society and academic fraternity for undergraduate biology students.
 In addition, Live Well UT sponsors three student organizations that focus on sustainability: